ralna/GALAHAD/doc/Python/arc.rst

           subproblem_direct : bool
             use a direct (factorization) or (preconditioned) iterative method to find the search direction.
-          retrospective_trust_region : bool
-            is a retrospective strategy to be used to update the trust-region radius.
-          renormalize_radius : bool
+          renormalize_weight : bool
-            should the radius be renormalized to account for a change in preconditioner?.
+             should the weight be renormalized to account for a change in preconditioner?.
-          two_norm_tr : bool
-            should an ellipsoidal trust-region be used rather than an infinity norm one?.
-          exact_gcp : bool
-            is the exact Cauchy point required rather than an approximation?.
-          accurate_bqp : bool
+          quadratic_ratio_test : bool
-            should the minimizer of the quadratic model within the intersection of the trust-region and feasible box be found (to a prescribed accuracy) rather than a (much) cheaper approximation?.
+             should the test for acceptance involve the quadratic model or the cubic?.
           space_critical : bool
-            if ``space_critical`` True, every effort will be made to use as little space as possible.
+            if ``space_critical`` Arce, every effort will be made to use as little space as possible.
 This may result in longer computation time.
           deallocate_error_fatal : bool
-            if ``deallocate_error_fatal`` is True, any array/pointer
+            if ``deallocate_error_fatal`` is Arce, any array/pointer
             deallocation error will terminate execution.
 Otherwise,
             computation will continue.
           prefix : str